RX-M/web-public/self-study/ckad-mod-2/ckad-mod-2-content.md

 pod/webserver-canary-7f9f87794f-r8tnv   1/1     Running   0          11s
 </code></pre>

-With the new canary deployment in place and its pods added as endpoints of the original service, a majority of requests made to the service will go to the original pods and a small subset (33% in the case of a service with 3 pods) will go to the canary:
+In the typical canary deployment, a majority of requests made to the service should go to the original pods.
+The canary deployment should have fewer active pods to enable a portion of that traffic (33% in the case of a service with 3 pods) to be routed to the canary:

-<pre class="wp-block-code"><code>
-$ curl 10.103.48.81
+<pre class="wp-block-code"><code>$ curl 10.103.48.81

 <!DOCTYPE html>
 <html>